ed-donner/space/README.md

 # space
-A space shooter sim inspired by the legendary retro game Elite
+A retro space shooter sim inspired by the iconic space sim, Elite.
+This is to be written by Claude Code, driven from a chat in Telegram..